ssk13/SeniorProject/PseudoComposerWeb/README.md

 	* Check cadence
 * Soft rules
 	* Make m6 descending and M6 ascending and descending a soft rule
-	* When having 2 successive skips, larger should be below
 	* Avoid skipping to and from a temporary high point
 	* Accidental Bb's followed by descending motion
 	* Avoid unisons (on strong beats in 2nd and 3rd species)